grafana/grafana/contribute/architecture/frontend-data-requests.md

 > **Note:** Data sources can implement their own cancellation concept.
 This documentation describes the `request cancellation` included in Grafana.

 ### The challenge
 A data request can take a long time to finish.
-Between the request starts and finishes, the user might change context.
-For instance, the user navigates away or the user issues the same request again.
+During the time between when a request starts and finishes, the user might change context.
+For example, the user navigates away or issues the same request again.

 If we allow ongoing requests to continue, it might cause unnecessary load on data sources.